huangfrederick/huangfrederick.github.io/work.md

       src: "/assets/lipids.png"
     description: >-
       Unlike DNA, RNA, and proteins, lipids and metabolic products lack a standardized integrity metric for quality control in omics research.
-This R21 project explored how extraction methods affect phospholipid stability, comparing sonication vs. vortexing and vacuum vs. N₂ gas drying.
-Vortex mixing and N₂ drying emerged as the most reliable approaches, laying groundwork for SOPs in future work with neurological applications.
+This R21 project quantified how extraction methods affect phospholipid stability, comparing sonication vs. vortexing and vacuum vs. N₂ gas drying.
+Vortex mixing and N₂ drying emerged as the most reliable pre-analytic approaches in preserving specimen quality, laying groundwork for SOPs in future work with neurological applications.
 Further development will define a lipidomic integrity number and build upon Matyash extractions with a penta-omic method.
-    keywords: Liquid Chromatography, MALDI-TOF, LipidSearch
+    keywords: LC-MS, LipidSearch, Bioinformatics, Lipidomics

   - title: Pectus Carinatum Monitoring and Data Collection
     image: